 and $\SSet=\{(A_*, B_*), (A_1, B_*)\}$.
 A straightforward calculation yields $W_1(t) = \diag{t}\left( \right)$ and $\lambda_j(W_1(t)) = 0.01$, $\forall j \in [1, t], \forall t\ge1$.
 Thus, in this case isotropic Gaussian excitations are optimal in the sense of the sample complexity lower bound.
 Next, consider $\tilde{\SSet}=\{(\tilde{A}_*, \tilde{B}_*), (\tilde{A}_1, \tilde{B}_*)\}$ with

 for some fixed $d>0$.
 Through direct calculations, we obtain $\tilde{W}_1(t) = \diag{t}\left( \right)$, $\forall t\ge1$ and hence $\lambda_\mathrm{mean}(\tilde{W}_1(t)) = \frac{1}{d+1}\lambda_\mathrm{max}(\tilde{W}_1(t))$.
 Hence, when $d$ is large, the sample complexity lower bound for isotropic Gaussian excitations is significantly larger than for the optimal oracle excitation.
-This indicates that using isotropic Gaussian excitations requires more samples to achieve the same confidence $\delta$ if an algorithm that matches the lower bound is used.
-This can be observed in the sample complexity upper bounds we present in the next section.
+This indicates that using isotropic Gaussian excitations requires more samples to achieve the same confidence $\delta$ if algorithms matching the lower bound are used.
+This can also be observed in the sample complexity upper bounds we present in the next section.
 Further, under the same process noise conditions the sample complexity lower bound of the identification problems $(\theta_*, \SSet)$ and $(\tilde{\theta}_*, \tilde{\SSet})$ is identical given the respective optimal oracle excitation is used for both instances, as $\lambda_\mathrm{max}(W_1(t)) \equiv \lambda_\mathrm{max}(\tilde{W}_1(t))$.
-Hence, the difficulty of problems $(\theta_*, \SSet)$ and $(\tilde{\theta}_*, \tilde{\SSet})$ is identical.
+Hence, in this sense the difficulty of the problems $(\theta_*, \SSet)$ and $(\tilde{\theta}_*, \tilde{\SSet})$ is identical.
 This is due to the fact that the last $d$ modes of the system~\eqref{eq:Example_second_sys} are not relevant for the identification problem since they are decoupled from the unknown part.
 Confirming this intuition, $\tilde{U}^*$ only excites the system with the first input.
 Crucially, our mathematical formulation enables the analysis of complex problem setups, where the optimal excitation and hardness cannot be determined intuitively. \end{example}